NREL/SOEP-QSS/README.md

 * Single pass in arbitrary order: Leaves different representations of the same variable in the system and has a processing order dependency so results can be non-deterministic depending on the order of variables in their containers.
 * Multiple passes hoping for a fixed point: May not find a consistent fixed point and is still potentially non-deterministic.
 * Use derivatives based on a stable LIQSS state at these events to eliminate the order dependency.
 This is the approach chosen and a "simultaneous" representation is used that contains the stable coefficients determined for each order pass of the algorithm, without the updates made by the highest-order LIQSS pass.
 This approach has the potential for solution value and derivative discontinuities at transitions between simultaneous and non-simultaneous events but no clearly better alternative is apparent.

+### xQSS Variant

+An experimental variant of the QSS method with methods named `xQSS1`, `xQSS2`, and `xQSS3` has been implemented.
+In this variant the broadcast (quantized) representation has the same order as the internal (continuous) representation.
+The concept is based on using all available knowledge of the variable trajectory in the broadcast representation.
+This has been found to provide significantly higher accuracy solutions at the same tolerance (or, equivalently, faster solutions at the same accuracy).
+More experience is needed to determine whether there are drawbacks to this approach.
+* LIQSS methods did not benefit from this approach since it tends to put the quantum-shifted quantized representation farther from the continuous representation.

 ### Event Queue